Get free SEO audit

 To identify slow queries, you need to collect statistics on the load on the database for a fairly long period of time.
 Then the log is analyzed and the candidates for optimization are identified.

-Quite widely believed that the speed of the site depends only on the CMS (“engine”).
+It is quite widely believed that website speed depends only on the CMS (“content management system”).
 Site owners often try to split the CMS into fast and slow.
 Actually this is not true.

-Of course, the load on the server depends on the code that is included in the CMS in use.
-However, most popular systems try to optimize for maximum speed and fatal problems with the speed of the site should not be.
+Of course, the load on the server depends on the code that is included in the CMS that is in use.
+However, most popular systems try to optimize for maximum website speed test and there should not be fatal problems with the speed of the site.

 In addition, speed problems occur when the system is misused.
 For example, the system for blogs is used to create a store.
 Or the system for small sites is used to develop a portal.